 All new sites, and significant revisions to existing sites are encouraged to be built in the Drupal 7 environment since it provides an enterprise CMS with a centrally managed technology platform for top level school and administrative units and is managed in cooperation with the Strategic Marketing and Communications division to ensure brand consistency and adherence to university standards and ADA accessibility guidelines.
 For more information, see the Strategic Marketing & Communications website.

 OWLcard - The OWLcard system acts as the primary means of identification for all faculty, staff, and students of the University.
-A credit card size ID card is used throughout Temple for privileged functions such as building access, meal plans, laundry services, laptop and recreation equipment rentals, anti-virus software distribution, and computer lab printing.
+A credit card size ID card is used throughout Temple for privileged functions such as building access, meal plans, laundry services, laptop and recreation equipment rentals, and computer lab printing.
 The OWLcard system also manages Diamond Dollars transactions which can be used for a number of these functions as well as the purchase of products and services from various vendors on campus.

 Diamond Dollars - Diamond Dollars is a debit card system that eliminates the need to carry cash and credit cards on campus.
 This system provides a convenient way to use the OWLcard to purchase items on campus such as food, books, vending, laundry, and special event tickets and pay for services such as color and specialized printing.
 The Diamond Dollars web site offers the ability to check balances, review purchases, deactivate a lost OWLcard, and request e-mail notification when an account has a low balance.

 Degree Audit Reporting System (DARS) - The Degree Audit Reporting System is a web-based tool used by undergraduate students and academic advisors for planning and tracking student progress towards completion of academic program requirements at Temple.
 DARS is also used by Undergraduate Admissions for transfer credit evaluation.